-U.S. Representative Lee Zeldin announced on Thursday, April 8, that he would challenge embattled Governor Andrew Cuomo in 2022.
+U.S. Representative Lee Zeldin announced on Thursday, April 8, that he would seek the Republican nomination to challenge embattled Governor Andrew Cuomo in 2022.

 Mr. Zeldin, 41, a Republican from Shirley who is in his fourth term representing eastern Long Island’s 1st District in Congress, would be the highest profile candidate to run against Mr. Cuomo, a Democrat, who is in his third term and has been beset with scandal.